chomosuke/eslint-config/README.md

     - This should be used with `noImplicitAny` in tsconfig
 - Added `max-lines`, `max-statements`, `max-depth` & `complexity`.
     - This is aimed to increase cohesion.

+## Contributing
+If you're adding new rules, please add your justification in the readme as well as in the PR.